boy672820/nestjs-cqrs-clean-arch-example/README.md

 The project is composed of the following components:

 - `account-service`: A microservice responsible for handling account-related business logic.
-- `transaction-service`: A microservice responsible for transaction processing and history management.
-- `api-gateway`: An API gateway that manages communication between clients and services.

 ## Key Learning Points